This material was developed through the acute COVID-19 pandemic phase. While circumstances have changed, it remains here as a record of that time.

-- Do contact your preferred funeral director as soon as you are able.
-Your funeral director will be equipped with the most up-to-date information and procedures during the COVID-19 response period.
-They will guide you through the process, and ensure you are cared for and minded
+- Do contact your preferred funeral director as soon as you’re able.
+They will be equipped with the most up-to-date information and procedures during the pandemic and will guide you through the process, ensuring you are cared for and minded.

 - Do remember that everybody will understand how difficult a funeral is at this exceptional time – people will respect and support you as best they can.

-As it is not possible during this time to have public reposes or wakes in funeral homes, there are ways you can keep the funeral personal and beautiful, and to involve others in remembering your loved one.
+As it’s not possible during this time to have public reposes or wakes in funeral homes, there are ways you can keep the funeral personal and beautiful and involve others in remembering your loved one.

 You may find it useful to refer to our Grieving in Exceptional Times resource.

 We are a nation of great culture and tradition and we can honour the person who has died in many ways.
-We are already seeing examples of how Irish people are finding new and innovative ways to support each other.
-Some of the‘old’ ways are also being revived.
+We are seeing examples of how Irish people are finding new and innovative ways to support each other.
+Some of the ‘old’ ways are also being revived.